 As a new maintenance engineer/supervisor for a major automotive company, I noticed a large, colored paper sticking out from underneath a stack of newspapers when I entered the pipefitter’s break area.
 Making small talk, I purposely picked up the newspaper exposing the large paper that had 30 blocks drawn on it, almost all of them colored in with red or blue; some had both.
 The men fell silent.
 I picked up the colored paper and asked, “What is this?”
 After a lengthy pause, the millwright replied, “It’s a pool.”
 “About what?”
 I probed.
 The men started to squirm.
 The same millwright answered, “It’s a pool about you.
 Blue indicates when you will cry, and red is when you will quit.”
 I was stunned!
 The tradesmen all stared at me.
 I looked back at the paper and realized that my peer supervisors had bought blocks, too.

 I had a choice.
-I took out my wallet, “how much to get in?”
+I took out my wallet and said, “How much to get in?”
 He answered “5 bucks.”
 I gave him 10 and told him to mark me down for NEVER on both!
-I won of course, and donated the money to the department holiday meal fund.
+I won, of course, and donated the money to the department holiday meal fund.

 You cannot always choose your circumstances, but you can always choose your attitude. #ShowNoFear #BootsAreBoots